awesomephant/blog/work/space-lapse.md

 The supporting typeface is [Everson Mono](https://evertype.com/emono/) by Michael Everson.

-{% include fig.liquid, src: "/assets/space-lapse/overlay-black.gif", alt: "The words 'Space Lapse' are rendered in black pixels.
+{% include "fig.liquid", src: "/assets/space-lapse/overlay-black.gif", alt: "The words 'Space Lapse' are rendered in black pixels.
 They shift upwards in a continuous loop.", class: "small" %}

 The show announcement is up on the [Royal Society of Sculptor's website](https://sculptors.org.uk/whats-on/2021/exhibition/space-lapse-rca-sculpture-2020), and the sourcecode for the identity is [on Github](https://github.com/awesomephant/drawbot-experiments).